Header image courtesy of @lavina.hk (via Instagram)

 Longing for a taste of the original Basque burnt cheesecake from San Sebastian?
 This newly opened bakery in Central recreates the original recipe so you don't have to make the pilgrimage to Spain!
 Its recreation of the OG hits the mark in every way possible—from the marriage of the rich, cream cheese flavour with the slight bitterness from the caramelised top, to the contrast between firm edges and a gooey, melt-in-your-mouth interior.
 The bakery even shares the same name as the restaurant that invented the famous burnt cheesecake!

-The three-inch cake ($46) is the perfect single-serving dessert, but you can also get the six-inch ($248) or eight-inch version ($338) if you are planning to serve a larger group (or just want more for yourself).
-For a sophisticated twist on the classic flavour, try their Earl Grey-infused spin-off ($48).
+The three-inch cake ($48) is the perfect single-serving dessert, but you can also get the six-inch ($268) or eight-inch version ($408) if you are planning to serve a larger group (or just want more for yourself).
+For a sophisticated twist on the classic flavour, try one of their seasonal spin-offs (starting $48).

 La Viña, Shop 3, 23 Graham Street, Central | (+852) 9612 0988